The Captive (2025 film): Production

 The Captive is a Spanish-Italian co-production by MOD Producciones, Himenóptero, Misent Producciones and Propaganda Italia and it had the participation of Netflix, RTVE, and Rai Cinema and backing from ICAA, Generalitat Valenciana, and Eurimages.
 It boasted a reported budget of around €14 million.
 Part of the filming took place in April 2024 at the Castle-Fortress of Santa Pola.
 Shooting locations also included the Alcázar of Seville (standing in for the Algiers' Pasha Palace), and the Marchenilla Castle in Alcalá de Guadaíra.

 Release

 The film had its world premiere at the 50th Toronto International Film Festival (TIFF) on 7 September 2025.
-It is scheduled to be released theatrically in Spain on 12 September 2025 by Buena Vista International.
+It was released theatrically in Spain on 12 September 2025 by Buena Vista International.
 Global Constellation (formerly Film Constellation) managed international sales, selling rights in France (Haut et Court), Greece and Cyprus (Filmtrade/Tanweer), Portugal (NOS Audiovisuais), Bulgaria (Pro Films), and former Yugoslavia (Discovery).
 It was also included in the programming of the 38th Tokyo International Film Festival.